Yongcheng123/test_plugin/README.md

 >  I recommend you download this file to you Desktop directory, so that you don't have to modify any path.

-  * Install the bundle into ChimeraX
+  * Install the bundle into ChimeraX (Change USER_NAME to a specific one)

 > 1. Run ChimeraX, you will see the Command box on the bottom